Cross-Sector Impact Grants

 • Educational pre-school and K-12 schools or institutions

-Applicants may only be part of a maximum of one LOI.
+Applicants may only be part of one LOI.

 All projects must include a minimum of two public-facing activities.
 Activities, as described below, may be virtual or in-person.